 You will also find other analytic tools very useful.
-One of such very useful tool is Pingdom.
-Pingdom will help you determine the speed of your website at ever point in time.
+One of such very useful tools is Pingdom.
+Pingdom will help you determine the speed of your website at every point in time.
 This is very important because website speed has become a ranking factor in Google.
-Google's focus on user experience places a lot of importance on the speed of your website and Google simply wants websites that make users happily to be placed at the top of their search engine result pages.
+Google's focus on user experience places a lot of importance on the speed of your website and Google simply wants websites that make users happy to be placed at the top of their search engine result pages.

 Also read: Best Google Analytic Plugin for WordPress